radcamp/radcamp.github.io/Marseilles2020/RADCamp-Day1-AM.md

 ![png](images/Binder_ready.jpg)

 ## Data QC: Fastq format and FastQC
-Lead: Laura

 Each grey cell in this tutorial indicates a command line interaction.
-Lines starting with `$ ` indicate a command that should be executed in a terminal connected to the Habanero cluster, for example by copying and pasting the text into your terminal.
-Elements in code cells surrounded by angle brackets (e.g. <username>) are variables that need to be replaced by the user.
-All lines in code cells beginning with \#\# are comments and should not be copied and executed.
+Lines starting with `$ ` indicate a command that should be executed in a terminal, for example by copying and pasting the text into your terminal.
+Elements in code cells surrounded by angle brackets (e.g.
+<username>) are variables that need to be replaced by the user.
+All
+lines in code cells beginning with \#\# are comments and should not be copied and executed.
 All other lines should be interpreted as output from the issued commands.

 ```bash
 ## Example Code Cell.